m4opt/m4opt/docs/related.rst

 * `Astroplan Scheduling Software`_: Astroplan is an open-source python package designed as a toolbox to help plan and schedule observing runs.
 Astroplan does not make use of MILP scheduling, but serves as an inspiration of the type of general-use scheduling package we hope |M4OPT| can be.
-* `Gwemopt`_: Gwemopt is a graviational-wave follow-up scheduling software which uses a greedy algorithm.
+* `gwemopt`_: Gwemopt is a graviational-wave follow-up scheduling software which uses a greedy algorithm.
 It was used to schedule Zwicky Transient Facility (ZTF) target of opportunity (ToO) follow-up during O3.
 * `dorado-scheduling`_: Dorado is a proposed space mission for ultraviolet graviational-wave follow-up, for which an MILP-based ToO scheduler was developed.
 This scheduler makes use of IBM's CPLEX Optimization Studio.